Best Day Trips from Medellín: Explore Guatapé, Santa Fe de Antioquia, and Coffee Farms

 Here you can not only drink or buy coffee, they also sell cakes and craft brewed beers.
 We wanted to try the coffee-flavored beer, but we were advised to have a lighter beer and take the heavier coffee-flavored beer for the evening.

-In retrospect, we were glad we took this advice, because the “coffee beer” was tasty but heavy.
+Looking back, we were glad we took this advice, because the “coffee beer” was tasty but heavy.
 Too heavy at the beginning of our “sightseeing” trip through Pijao -:)

 Cafe Dimonte